 - Homopolymers (PPH).

 Plastics play a major role in improving our quality of life and boosting energy efficiency but, if they end up in waterways and oceans, they can have a negative environmental impact on marine life.
 Most plastic found in the oceans is ordinary post-consumer waste.

 However, an estimated 10% of it is dispersed during the production and processing of plastics.
 Mindful of what is at stake, plastics industry associations, including the World Plastics Council, have launched Operation Clean Sweep®, an international program with a particular focus on Asia.

 Its goal : to propose guidelines to help all players in the plastics industry — manufacturers, transporters, processors — follow good housekeeping and pellet containment practices, to prevent pellet loss in waterways and oceans.

 As part of our contribution, through our involvement in the Plastics Europe association, Total:

 - Promotes Operation Clean Sweep® to customers and distributors of the association.

 - Manages the audit guidelines for manufacturing norms.

 - Demonstrates exemplary leadership.

-At the Feluy (BE) complex, Feluy teams invented a blower system to combat plastic pellet loss, winning a 2014 Employees' Choice Innovation Award for their solution.
+At the Feluy (BE) complex, Feluy teams invented a blower system to combat plastic pellet loss.